inspire-helsinki-2019/challenge/docs/rules.md

 * The first 10 teams to sign up are eligible for one (1) 100% discount code per team for the [Inspire Helsinki 2019 event](https://www.inspire-helsinki-2019.fi/) in Helsinki on 22 - 24 October (save up to 350€).
 The discounted tickets are only valid for the teams who have sent a written submission for their challenge work by the submission deadline.
 * Up to 10 teams attending the Inspire Helsinki 2019 event can receive reimbursements for travel inside Europe and for accommodation in Helsinki (one person per team) - for more information, contact the organisers.
+* For the "By the Beautiful Blue Danube" challenge only:
+   * First place: High quality electric scooters for up to five team members (500 € value each).
+   * Second place: Sport headphones for up to five team members (100 € value each).
+* For the "Find the best seaside vacation spot" challenge only: All teams that submit a response to the challenge will get a HELCOM gift package for the entire team.
-* [Safe Software](https://www.safe.com/) and [con terra GmbH](https://conterra.de/) will award the best utilisation of the FME tools to solve one of the data challenges with a special FME Award.
+* For teams using FME: [Safe Software](https://www.safe.com/) and [con terra GmbH](https://conterra.de/) will award the best utilisation of the FME tools to solve one of the data challenges with a special FME Award.
 The FME Award will include free registration for the Safe Software’s next international [FME 2020 User Conference](https://www.safe.com/fmeuc/) in Vancouver and next con terra FMEDays.
 * There may also be other special awards for the top ranked teams, more details will be announced later.

 # Inspire Helsinki 2019 Data Challenge Rules